 Take the lead in activities

 An effective strategy with an alpha child is to find windows of opportunity where the child must depend on their adult for care.
 Taking the child on outings can achieve this.
-Many alpha children refuse to leave the house simply because the request is coming from their adult (over whom the child is “supposed” to have authority) and because their house is also their safe “kingdom.”
-Despite their protests, getting them out and leading them to a new place where they must depend on your expertise to navigate can temporarily dislodge their alpha stance.
+Many alpha children refuse to leave the house simply due to the fact that the request is coming from their adult (over whom the child is “supposed” to have authority) and because their house is also their safe “kingdom.”
+Despite their protests, getting them out and leading them to a new place in which they must depend on your expertise to navigate can dislodge their alpha stance temporarily.

 If we can see the alpha child for what they are—a child who no longer depends on their adults—then we can find our way back to demonstrating we are the security they seek.
 When an adult regains the lead through caring dominance, the child will rest in thecaretaking offered and be freed of their hunger for connection. •